 MOVIE STAR’S HOMES TOURS – If you go to Hollywood (which you should), you will be inundated with tours of movie star homes.
 Do not go!
 You’ll see huge homes, homes that look just like all the others around them, and that’s it.
 Often times you won’t even see the home, just the entry gate.
 You won’t see any celebrities, you won’t experience Los Angeles, you won’t do anything other than sit in a bus looking out.

 MALLS – Los Angeles has tons of malls, but only two are worth visiting: the Hollywood/Highland Center and Third Street Promenade.
 The rest are simply orgies of consumerism, often with no culture at all.
 Some people might recommend the Americana in Glendale or The Grove near West Hollywood.
 These are the worst!
-Manufactured, fake cultures, what tourists think Los Angeles should be, going here is like going to a Vegas Hotel and then claiming to have gone to the actual destination (the Grove does have a good farmer’s market though).
+Manufactured, fake cultures, what tourists think Los Angeles should be, going here is like going to a Vegas Hotel and then claiming to have gone to the actual destination.

 GLENDALE, BEL AIR, BRENTWOOD, ORANGE COUNTY, BEVERLY HILLS – I already mentioned Beverly Hills when discussing Rodeo Drive; avoid these other cities for the same reasons.
 If you really feel the need to visit a rich neighborhood, then drive Mulholland Drive.
 At least you’ll get good views out of it.